-Unit II: Optical methods of analysis:
+Unit II: Optical methods of analysis

-Origin of spectra, interaction of radiation with matter, fundamental laws of spectroscopy and selection rules, Beer-Lambert's law.
+Origin of spectra, interaction of radiation with matter, fundamental laws of spectroscopy and election rules, validity of Beer-Lambert's law.

-UV-Visible Spectrometry: Basic principles of instrumentation for single and double beam instrument; Basic principles of quantitative analysis: estimation of metal ions from aqueous solution, Determination of composition of metal complexes using Job's method of continuous variation and mole ratio method.
+UV-Visible Spectrometry: Basic principles of instrumentation (choice of source, monochromator and detector) for single and double beam instrument; Basic principles of quantitative analysis: estimation of metal ions from aqueous solution, geometrical isomers, keto-enoltautomers.
+Determination of composition of metal compl exesusing Job's method of continuous variation and mole ratio method.

-Unit III-Infrared Spectrometry:
+Unit II: Infrared Spectrometry

-Basic principles of instrumentation (choice of source, monochromator & detector) for single and double beam instrument; sampling techniques.
-Structural illustration through interpretation of data, Effect and importance of isotope substitution.
+Basic principles of instrumentation (choice of source, monochromator & detector) for single and double beam instrument; sampling techniques.Structural illustration through interpretation of data, Effect and importance of isotope substitution.

-Unit IV: Thermal methods of analysis (10 Lectures)
+Unit III: Thermal methods of analysis

 Theory of thermogravimetry (TG), basic principle of instrumentation.
 Techniques for quantitative estimation of Ca and Mg from their mixture.
 Classification of electroanalytical methods, basic principle of pH metric, potentiometric and conductometric titrations.
 Techniques used for the determination of equivalence points.
+Techniques used for the determination of pKa values.

-Unit V: Separation techniques:
+Unit IV: Separation techniques